-I’m an Assistant Professor of Political Science at the University of Utah in Salt Lake City.
+I’m an Associate Professor of Political Science at the University of Utah in Salt Lake City.
 I specialize in public law, courts, and American political development.
 FLC faculty staff portraits, fall 2017My work centers on how American judicial institutions are created and evolve over time, and how political actors use these institutions to influence constitutional change, federalism, and state building.

 I received my Ph.D. from the Department of Government at Cornell University in 2014 after obtaining a B.A. in political science and history, with honors, from Boston College.